 The name derives from the notion of the ancient Romans that fiano, an indigenous variety from Campania in Italy’s south, resembled the aroma of honey.
 It was planted at the Grosset Rockwood Vineyard (ACO certified organic) ten years ago, during which time the vines struggled to produce a crop in these meager rocky soils.

 This is the third vintage of Grosset Apiana, which is only available in limited quantities.
 Like the previous vintages of the wine, this has bright lemony citrus aromas, intense grassy, lemon flavours and a vibrant, dry, savoury finish of considerable length.
 It has excellent weight in the mid-palate and is, in essence, a delightful textural white.

 Ageing potential: First vintage 2014 so as yet unknown

-Source: Grosset Watervale Vineyard (ACO certified)
+Source: Grosset Watervale Vineyard (ACO certified organic)

 Fruit flavours: Grape-pulpy richness and crisp freshness

 Fining: Nil- suitable for vegans and vegetarians

 Complex, engaging, great drinking.
 That’s the tenets.
 It’s a wine confident in its savouriness and firmness of texture.
 Scents of blanched almond, green tea, stone fruits, citrus.
 The palate has ropes of chalkiness that bind the juicy, green apple-meets-almond-meets-preserved lemon flavours.
 Fine, especially long and very delicious, with that twist of something intellectual coming from the glass that drags you back in.
 Lovers of complex white wine should find great appeal.
 93+ Points. (cellar door only)